Rebecca Reynolds (poet)

 Rebecca Reynolds is an American poet.

 Life

-Reynolds was born in Washington D.C., United States, in which city she also grew up.
+Reynolds was born in Washington, D.C., United States, in which city she also grew up.
 She graduated from Vassar College, Rutgers University (MA in English), and the University of Michigan (MFA in creative writing/poetry).
-Since 1991, she has worked as an administrator at Douglass College, and has also taught Creative Writing at Rutgers University.
+Since 1991, she has worked as an administrator at Douglass Residential College, and has also taught Creative Writing at Rutgers University.

 Stephen Burt calls her an elliptical poet.

 Her work has appeared in Quarterly West, Boston Review, Spoon River Poetry Review, Cimarron Review, Quarterly West, Verse, and other journals.

 She lives in Highland Park, New Jersey.